 A small number of umbrella companies operate ‘salary sacrifice’ schemes, which may be particularly attractive if you want to make additional contributions to your pension pot.

-In other words, the contributions are made from the gross funds received by the umbrella company – and therefore the contributions are not subject to Employers’ National Insurance Contributions.
+In other words, the contributions are made from the gross funds received by the umbrella company, and therefore, the contributions are not subject to Employers’ National Insurance Contributions.

 How will an umbrella company pension affect the State Pension?

-With private pensions, you can draw down 25% of your pension pot tax-free from the age of 55 onwards.
 How you receive your ongoing pension income at retirement depends on a multitude of factors, including when you decide to stop working.

 So, how does your private pension income affect your entitlement to the State Pension?

 The State Pension is completely separate from any workplace pensions you might have.
-Given that the State Pension provides a mere £203.85 per week if you are eligible for the full amount, this is unlikely to be enough to live on.
+Given that the State Pension provides a mere £230.25 per week if you are eligible for the full amount, this is unlikely to be enough to live on.

 This is why investing in a private pension makes sense.